syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 ## Working with Headers and Footers

-Header and footer also represents the group of paragraphs and tables which occurs at the top and bottom of the page respectively.
+Header and footer also represent the group of paragraphs and tables that occur at the top and bottom of the page respectively.
 Header and footer may vary for each section.
 The following are the types of Headers/Footers:

   * FirstPageHeader – Represents the first page header of the document.
   * FirstPageFooter – Represents the first page footer of the document.